 Many modern discussions focus on moderation, informed consumption, and personal well-being rather than simply recreational use.
 This reflects broader societal trends toward conscious lifestyle choices.

-Classic Tradition vs. Modern Statement
+Is a Bong a Classic Tradition vs. Modern Statement?

 So, is bong and weed a classic combo or a modern statement?
 The answer may be both.
 The historical roots of water filtration devices paired with cannabis consumption reflect tradition, while contemporary design, cultural conversations, and lifestyle branding suggest a modern evolution.